ATHBK/SlidingTabLayout/README.md

+**** NOTE : DEPRECATED : libary not support and deprecated.
+Please to use new libary here : https://github.com/ATHBK/UltimateTabLayout

 # SlidingTabLayout for ViewPager
 SlidingTabLayout is a library that allows you to create a tab of viewpager with 2 style:
 - SlidingTab